 The students will gain 'hands-on' experience by engaging in a group research project where they will learn how to design, collect and analyze qualitative data.
 Focus will also be paid to presenting research findings orally and in writing.
-The group research project grade will include the following: a project proposal (10%), a project presentation (12%), a peer-review of another group's presentation (6%) and a final group report (16%).
+The group research project grade will include the following: a group contract (not graded but we will no assess group project without submission of a group contract with all the requested components); a project proposal (10%), a project presentation (12%), a peer-review of another group's presentation (6%) and a final group report (16%).

-\Please note at my discretion an adjustment may be applied to a student's grade for the group work.
+Please note at my discretion an adjustment may be applied to a student's grade for the group work.
 Students who fail to fulfil their commitments to the group will lose points, those whose contribution is outstanding (above and beyond the call of duty) will have points added.
 This will be determined through the self-assessment process and through evidence (or lack thereof) of engagement with the TA during labs (to be discussed in class).
 Students who do not participate in the group work or otherwise fail to contribute may receive a grade of zero.